Vanisha1234/Kubernetes/K8s-CoreConcepts.md

 ### ClusterIp Service
 - A virtual IP is created inside the cluster and is used to enable communication between different services, such as a set of frontend servers communicating with a set of backend services.
 - In cases where multiple services are running—for example, a set of frontend web servers and a set of backend web servers—both need to communicate with each other.
 However, pod IPs are not static and may change if a pod is replaced, making them unreliable for internal communication.
 - Secondly, it becomes difficult to decide which pod instance to forward traffic to when all instances are the same.
-Hence Cluster IP service helps in grouping similar pods together and provides a single interface for communication.
+Hence, Cluster IP service helps in grouping similar pods together and provides a single interface for communication.
-Each Service is assigned a name and an IP, which will be used by pods for communication.
+- Each Service is assigned a name and an IP, which will be used by pods for communication.
 ### Service Definition File of type ClusterIp
 ```bash
 apiVersion: v1